Obsessive-compulsive personality disorder

-Usually it is family members and friends of individuals with OCPD who recognise there may be a psychological problem behind their obsession with perfectionism and orderliness.
-Below is a list of the most distinct obsessive-compulsive disorder symptoms that may cause concern:
+Usually, it is family members and friends of individuals with OCPD who recognise there may be a psychological problem behind their obsession with perfectionism and orderliness.
+Below is a list of the most distinct behaviours that may cause concern:

-- Perfectionism that interferes with the completion of tasks.
+- perfectionism interferes with the completion of tasks

 Other symptoms people with OCPD may have include:

 In the majority of cases, obsessive-compulsive personality disorder is unlikely to be the reason why people with the condition seek help.
 Often it tends to be the result of other problems in their life, such as stress, work, and relationship problems which on top of their disorder is making their lives incredibly difficult.
-Up until this point, many people with OCPD are completely unaware of the discomfort that his or her behaviour and rigidity is causing themselves and those around them.
+Up until this point, many people with OCPD are completely unaware of the discomfort that their behaviour and rigidity are causing themselves and those around them.

 Aims of psychotherapy

 Counsellors specialising in treating individuals with OCPD will be aware that their client will need to feel in control of the situation so their therapeutic methods will probably need to be approved.
 There is also the difficulty of trying to earn their client's trust, but therapists will ensure that any new and changing information is carefully incorporated into therapy so that clients can adjust gradually.

 Furthermore, therapists need to ensure their client feels comfortable enough to open up and share their thoughts and feelings.
 OCPD sufferers struggle to express emotions, so techniques will be used to help them examine and identify their feelings at their own pace.